nxtwrld/aouros-www/AI_SESSION_VISUAL_PLAN.md

 - **Progressive Rendering**: Show partial results immediately
 - **Smooth Transitions**: Animated updates that don't distract
 - **Optimistic UI**: Immediate visual feedback for all actions
+- **Discoverability**: Major symptoms, diagnosis and treatments are visible.
+Others are collapsed and visibility is toggle on click/hover.
+Same applies for question nodes.

 ## Sample JSON Data Structures

+> **Note**: This schema follows the unified MoE visualization format defined in `config/session-moe-output.json`.
+All relationships are embedded within nodes using the `relationships` property, eliminating the need for separate links.

 ### Initial Analysis (T1 - First 2 minutes of consultation)